neonsquare/metacircular-eval/README.md

 # metacircular-eval

+> ... that was the big revelation to me when I was in graduate school - when I finally understood that the half page of code on the bottom of page 13 of the Lisp 1.5 manual was Lisp in itself.
+These were "Maxwell's Equations of Software!"
+This is the whole world of programming in a few lines that I can put my hand over.
+> -- Alan Kay

 This is a (partial) toy implementation of eval() without using eval().

 Implementing eval() this way is a common finger excercise for Lisp coders.